aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/focusevent/relatedtarget/_index.md

 ---
 title: FocusEvent.RelatedTarget
 second_title: Aspose.SVG for .NET API Reference
-description: FocusEvent property.
+description: FocusEvent RelatedTarget property.
 Used to identify a secondary EventTarget related to a Focus event depending on the type of event
 type: docs
 weight: 20
 url: /net/aspose.svg.dom.events/focusevent/relatedtarget/